palakmalik5/when2meet/README.md

 ## Usage

+A deployed version of this repository can be accessed [here](https://when2meet-clone-279.herokuapp.com/).

-Clone this repository (from the command line or using GitHub Desktop).
+To run it yourself, clone this repository (from the command line or using GitHub Desktop).
 If from the command line, use the following command:

 `git clone https://github.com/19katz/when2meet.git`